 Urine: Indicate using $\checkmark$ symbol in the box provided if the urine is clear or cloudy.
 Check dilute when urine is light yellow and check concentrated when urine is dark yellow, and/or amber in color.
-Indicate using $\checkmark$ symbol in the box provided if any burning, urgency, increased frequency, or hematuria is present.
+Indicate using $\checkmark$ symbol in the box provided any burning, urgency, increased frequency, or the presence of hematuria.